-The City's Archival Center serves as a central repository for a plethora of materials focused on Newburyport's history.
-The purpose of this Goal is to raise awareness of this community resource, support it financially, encourage its expansion and also safeguard the documents so that Newburyport's written and photographic history is safely preserved for future generations.
+The Archival Center serves as a central repository for a plethora of materials focused on Newburyport's history.
+The purpose of this Goal is to raise awareness of this community resource, support it financially, and also safeguard the documents so that Newburyport's written and photographic history is safely preserved for future generations.